arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/tutorials/03.elevator-monitoring-application-note/content.md

 We are going to use the **Relative Air Quality** range because it will give us a more accurate and sensitive range to measure variations in the air quality, use the following table for reference:

 ![Relative Air Quality table](assets/AQI.png)

+To complement the environment monitoring we are going to use also the **HS4001** temperature and humidity sensor of the Nicla Sense Env.

 ### Visual Air Quality Feedback